etorreborre/api-discovery/swagger-ui/README.md

 # Swagger UI

 This is Swagger UI application.
-It is currently used to browse the API definitions.
-It relies on the API definitions which are persisted in the Storage service.
+It is currently used to browse all crawled API definitions.
+It relies on the API definitions which are persisted in the [storage](../storage) service.

 ## Build and run locally